agrass/react-native-gps/README.md

 # react-native-gps

 Native GPS location support for React Native for Android and IOS.
 This module was inspired in project of [timfpark](https://github.com/timfpark/react-native-location) and  [syarul](https://github.com/syarul/react-native-android-location).
 For the moment is not compatible for a PR back to one of that repositories because some methods are not implemented yet and some structure changed.
-For the moment only some few methods are implemented, if you want to contribute, any contribution of new missing methods will be appreciated.
+Only a few methods are implemented so if you want to contribute, any contribution of new missing methods will be appreciated.

 ## Installation
 #### Install the npm package